Mortgage

 Consider a 5/1 ARM if you:

 • Plan to sell or refinance before the fixed-rate period expires.
-It may be hard to time a sale exactly with a pending ARM adjustment.
+It may be hard to time a home sale exactly with a pending ARM adjustment.
 Give yourself plenty of lead time to market your home, or make room in your budget for the first payment adjustment.

 • Know your income will grow.
-If you’re expecting a raise or bonus, you don’t have to worry as much about payment increases because you’ll have the means to rapidly pay down your loan’s principal balance if necessary.
+If you’re expecting a raise or windfall, you don’t have to worry as much about payment increases because you’ll have the means to rapidly pay down your loan’s principal balance if necessary.

 Below is a side-by-side look at the features of a fixed-rate mortgage versus a 5/1 ARM.

-Features of a 5/1 ARMFeatures of a fixed-rate mortgage
+Features of a fixed-rate mortgage

 • Interest rate is fixed for the life of the loan